BentaherNoureddine/fast_api_learning/README.md

 *let s learn more about that !

 *after dropping the db and creating a new one we no longer getting this problem what did i learn :
-SQLAlchemy does not automatically create or modify the database schema during runtime .
+SQLAlchemy(our ORM) does not automatically create or modify the database schema during runtime .

 *NOTE FORE SPRINGBOOT DEVS : next time when  u talk about hibernate u have to say the POWERFUL HIBERNATE